Kalima-Entertainment/Fallout_Strategy/README.md

 * Base - Increase resource limit and Gatherer resource limit
 * Barrack - Damage and Speed to all the units
 * Laboratory - Add health to units and decrease creation time

+## Special ability/unit
+Obtain an extra help in the laboratory of your faction that would make your journey easier.
+*Radar- Reveal the location of your enemies
+*Mr. Handy- Great robot with a big amount of life and damage, that will lend you a hand in the fight.

+## Quests
+Complete the quests at the beginning of the game to receive a Mr. Handy totally free.

 ### Debug
 In debug mode you will be able to see the path the player follows and how it does so.